Healthy Homes Assessment Greenmeadows

 Draught Stopping Greenmeadows

-If you are able to feel external air coming in or the sound of a clear draught emanating from a gap or hole, then it is probably a gap or an opening that requirements sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and allow air in or out of the home need to be sealed.
-In the case of an open fireplace isn’t being used, it could cause draughts, and should be sealed from.
-Landlords and property managers are accountable for making sure that these draughts are stopped whenever imaginable.
+If you can feel external air coming in or a clear draught out of a hole or gap that is, it’s likely to be a gap or an opening that requirements sealing in any way.
+Large cracks and gaps should be sealed permanently.
+Cracks that are greater than 3mm and allow air in or out into the house need sealing.
+For example, if the open fireplace isn’t being used, it can create draughts.
+This must be sealed from.
+Landlords and property managers are responsible for ensuring such draughts are eliminated as far as imaginable.

-There is no need to block off gaps or holes in the construction.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the building when the household warms and cools to allow them to be closed and opened instead of than being stuck.
-We will check all windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow movement of the structure when the house warms and cools in order to let them be closed and opened rather than securing.
+We will inspect every window and door in the Healthy Homes assessment of your rental property.

 draught stopping building inspections